shelepuginivan/hakutest/website/docs/configuration/about.md

         </TabItem>
     </Tabs>

--   **Working directory** - The config file can be placed in the same directory with the executable:
+-   **Working directory** &mdash; The config file can be placed in the same directory with the executable:

     <Tabs>
         <TabItem value="windows" label="Windows" default>